 At the end of the 1990s, Serbians waged a war of genocide against ethnic Albanians, prompting NATO interference in 1999.
 Kosovo became a country in 2008, though Serbia and a large percentage of the United Nations do not recognize it as its own nation.
 The United States does recognize its independence.

 Europe's newest country is noted for its picturesque mountain towns, hiking and 13th-century monasteries painted with medieval art.
 Despite its recent traumatic past, travel to Kosovo today is perfectly safe.

-In fact, because of its history, it remains one of the last under-the-radar destinations in Europe.
+Because of its history, it remains one of the last under-the-radar destinations in Europe.
 Go now before people catch on.

 1. South Sudan — 2011

-The nation actually initially gained its independence in 1956, when it was granted autonomy from the countries that had been co-ruling it, England and Egypt.
-But the newly established state immediately suffered through a bloody war when the Muslim north clashed with the Christian south.
+The nation initially gained its independence in 1956, when it was granted autonomy from the countries that had been co-ruling it, England and Egypt.
+But the newly established state immediately suffered a bloody war when the Muslim north clashed with the Christian south.